aws-samples/genai-knowledge-capture/README.md

-# Document Generator using GenerativeAI
+# Knowledge Capture using GenerativeAI

 This proof-of-concept ingests audio files, creates transcriptions with custom vocabulary, analyze texts and summarize it as professional documents.